turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/intro_to_crud_redux.markdown

 ### Extensions for either project:

+* Add an avatar for each robot.
+Use [http://robohash.org/](http://robohash.org/) for pictures.
+* Add a dashboard that shows statistical data: a breakdown of how many robots and number of robots in each department/city/state.
 * Can you use [HAML](http://haml.info/) for your html templates instead of ERB?
 * Can you use a [partial](http://www.sinatrarb.com/faq.html#partials) in your views?
 * Can you use the Pony gem to [send an email](http://www.sinatrarb.com/faq.html#email) from your Sinatra app?